SEO & Visibility

 Summary

-• 20% of mobile searches are voice-activated: Voice search is growing exponentially with smart speakers and mobile use
+• 20% of mobile searches are voice-driven: Voice search grows exponentially with smart speakers and mobile use

-• Local and conversion-oriented: Voice queries are often action-oriented with "near me" and "open now" intentions
+• Local and conversion-focused: Voice queries are often action-oriented with 'near me' and 'open now' intentions

-• FAQ optimization is crucial: Use natural questions as H2 titles with direct answers in the first paragraph
+• FAQ optimisation crucial: Use natural questions as H2 headings with direct answers in the first paragraph

-• Structured data is essential: LocalBusiness, FAQ schema, opening hours markup for voice assistants
+• Structured data essential: LocalBusiness, FAQ schema, opening hours markup for voice assistants

-• Mobile Speed is Essential: Voice search occurs on mobile, making fast loading times and clear CTAs crucial.
+• Mobile speed mandatory: Voice search happens on mobile, fast load time and clear CTAs are crucial

-• Use Natural Language: Write as people speak, using short sentences and an informal tone where appropriate.
+• Use natural language: Write the way people talk, short sentences, informal tone where appropriate

-Voice-activated search is no longer a thing of the future.
-From "Okay Google, where's the nearest Etos?" to "Alexa, what are the opening hours of café De Roos?", voice search is becoming an increasingly important part of our digital routine.
-Local businesses and service providers, in particular, can benefit from this.
+Voice-driven search is no longer a future prospect.
+From “OK Google, where is the nearest pharmacy?” to “Alexa, what are the opening hours of café De Roos?”, voice search is becoming an increasingly important part of our digital routine.
+Especially local businesses and service providers can benefit from this.

-The figures speak for themselves.
+The numbers speak for themselves.
 According to Think with Google, 27% of the global online population actively uses voice search on mobile devices, and this percentage grows year after year.
-For marketers, this presents a new opportunity to be found, but also requires a different approach to SEO strategies.
+For marketers, this represents a new opportunity to be found, but also a different approach to SEO strategies.

 — Google Search Team

 Voice searches often have a local character.
-ComScore research shows that 58% of voice searches are focused on local business information such as opening hours, addresses, and contact details.
+ComScore research shows that 58% of voice queries target local business information such as opening hours, addresses and contact details.
 This makes local SEO more crucial than ever.

-With voice search, the assistant usually reads out one answer.
-Your goal is therefore not just to rank in the top 10, but to become the specific answer that is read aloud.
+With voice search the assistant usually reads out one answer.
+Your goal is therefore not just to appear in the top 10, but to be the specific answer that gets read aloud.
 This makes featured snippets and position zero crucial.

 Structure your content around frequently asked questions that your target audience has.
-Start paragraphs with question sentences and immediately provide a clear, complete answer below them.
-This approach aligns perfectly with AI-driven content strategies.
+Start paragraphs with question sentences and give a clear, complete answer immediately below.
+This approach perfectly aligns with AI-driven content strategies.

 Example: